Suzanne McClelland

 Suzanne McClelland is a New York-based artist best known for abstract work based in language, speech, and sound.

 Early life and education

 McClelland studied with photographer Joanne Leonard and painter Gerome Kamrowski at the University of Michigan, receiving a BFA in 1981.
-In 1989, she received a MFA from School of Visual Arts, citing Judy Pfaff and Jackie Winsor as influential teachers.
+In 1989, she received a MFA from School of Visual Arts, citing Judy Pfaff and Ursula von Rydingsvard and Jackie Winsor as influential teachers.

 Work

 McClelland's work has been exhibited at The Whitney Museum, both 2014 and 1993 Biennials; The New Museum, The Museum at University at Albany SUNY, and The Fralin Museum of Art at University of Virginia.
 Her work can be found in MOMA, The Walker, The Metropolitan Museum of Art, The Whitney Museum and Saatchi.
 She is currently on faculty with School of Visual Arts Fine Arts, MFA Program.